dtchepak/davesquared.net/source/_posts/2012-03-01-folds-pt3-left-fold-right.markdown

 foldRight _ seed [] = seed
 ```

 We saw we could implement several functions using both left and right folds (like `sum`, `length`, and `mapFn`).
-As both folds abstract away explicit recursion, both ultimately seem capable of producing the same results, just with different orders of evaluation.
-These different ways of evaluating have some important implications, so in this post will take a closer look at these.
+As both folds abstract away explicit recursion, they seem capable of producing the same results, just with different orders of evaluation.
+It turns out these differences in evaluation have some important implications, so in this post we'll take a closer look at them.

 <!-- more -->